tpmn/gat/ApplovinMAX_SDK_EN/README.md

 `<div>` : This tag define the area where ad is impressed.
 - When you request ad with GAT, we ***recomand*** for you to ***set the above div tag Id same with the 'divid' parameter value in script.***
-- "div_" + inventory ID
+- "div_" + InventoryId
 <pre>
-#For example, let the inventory ID is 1234 :
+#For example, let the InventoryId is 1234 :
 < div id="<b>div_1234</b>" sytle="..." />
 GAT.loadAd({
     divid : "<b>div_1234</b>",